Introduction

 By embracing the principles of market design, we can unlock the extraordinary potential of human cooperation, harnessing the power of incentives to create a more efficient, equitable, and sustainable world.

-1. Posner, Eric, and Eric Weyl.
+1. Posner, Eric & Weyl, Eric.
 Radical markets: Uprooting capitalism and democracy for a just society.
 Princeton University Press, 2018. ↩︎ ↩︎

 2. Pistor, Katharina.
 The Code of Capital: How the law creates wealth and inequality.
 Princeton University Press, 2019. ↩︎